Christmas without a narcissist is like winning the lottery after decades of being broke. It’s going to bed with cancer and waking up cured.

 I didn’t feel trapped between a rock and hard place, powerless to do anything about my circumstances.

-Happy to say there was no psychotic breakdown this time around.
+Happy to say there was no nervous breakdown this time around.
 I felt at ease; I felt safe.

 I smiled on December 25 and expressed gratitude for being blessed with a new lease on life.